 Course Overview

-In this course, students become familiarized with developing, marketing, and managing successful multi-day travel and tour products and packages.
-Through the use of innovative tourism-specific research tools such as EQ Toolkit, students are able to capture the concepts of value-based travel which is authentic, experiential, and transformational in order to develop more insightful tour and travel products.
-Students are introduced to new, evolving niche areas of travel such as: adventure, sports, culinary, health and wellness, LGBTQ2, craft, screen, and dark tourism.
-The packaged-travel industry will be examined from the perspective of companies working with domestic and international tour operators, including destinations, hotels, activity operators, and transportation companies.
-Through a major group project, students will develop a guided, multi-day tour package for a domestic or international market.
+In this course, students become familiar with developing, marketing, and managing successful multi-day travel and tour packages.
+Using innovative tourism-specific research tools, students apply the concepts of values-based travel and traveller segmentation to develop compelling, experiential travel and tour products.
+Students are introduced to evolving niche areas of travel such as adventure, sports, culinary, and health and wellness tourism, among others.
+The packaged travel industry is examined from the perspective of destinations and businesses working with domestic and international tour operators.
+Throughout the course, students develop a guided, multi-day tour package for one of British Columbia’s key international markets.

 Prerequisite(s)